 “Practice and hope, but never hope more than you practice,” stated by Kalmen Opperman, clarinetist, composer and master teacher/craftsman.
 These words live in me every day.
-Mr. Opperman could not have ever said it any better.Flight of the Bumblebee
+Mr. Opperman could not have ever said it any better.Clarinet Exercises.

 What does this mean?
 Practice and hope.
 Well, my interpretation is this, the more you practice the more you are “allowed” to hope.
 Hope for what?
 Hope for reaching your goals: a better chair placement, all-state band, a successful recital, an excited audience, a job, etc…